yaxue1123/record-display-website/README.md

 # Record Display Website 📖

 This record display website uses PHP to read records from a MySQL database and then display them to the webpage by outputting HTML.
-The title in the table for each record is a hyperlink to the URL for that record so that if you click on the title in a web browser, it should tale you to the page specified by the URL.
+The title in the table for each record is a hyperlink to the URL for that record so that if you click on the title in a web browser, it should take you to the page specified by the URL.
+Also, sorting and search functions are supported.

 ## Technology Stack